JulieMontoya/Random_Beeb_Stuff/experimental_language/differences.md

 It is intended to provide some extensions which will be incompatible with BBC BASIC (although the program can still be edited, `SAVE`d and compiled).

+## BINARY CONSTANTS

+Binary constant values may be specified using the % prefix.

 ## BIT ARRAYS